alerti/udacity-datascience-nanodegree/README.md

-# Why do we have price fluctuations at Airbnb?
+# Why do we have price fluctuations when booking an Airbnb?

 - <a href= "https://www.kaggle.com/code/joeyzijiantan/analysis-on-airbnb-seattle/data" > Kaggle data </a>
 - <a href= "https://medium.com/@mukunzialex47/inside-airbnb-data-7b7b1340c012" > Deeper explanations </a>